booboo-at-gluga-de/TLS4Developers_Workshop/README.md

    * `vagrant up`
    * `vagrant ssh`

+If you are not familiar with Vagrant, you might want to have a look at our short [VAGRANT_HOWTO](VAGRANT_HOWTO.md).

 ### Prerequisites without using Vagrant

 You need to care for these additional prerequisites yourself: